craighiller/hackfsm/README.md

 ## Technologies used

-- Bottle as web-framework with jinja2 for templates (with markupsafe).
+- Bottle as web-framework with jinja2 for templates with markupsafe
 - CherryPy for server (all included within /packages)
-- TimelineJS for timeline on home page: https://docs.google.com/spreadsheet/ccc?key=0AgsTsRYqkaypdFRPaDY0ZDFmZEZfN0tkT04yU0oxMVE&usp=sharing#gid=0
+- TimelineJS for timeline on home page (http://timeline.knightlab.com/)

+spreadsheet used for timeline data: https://docs.google.com/spreadsheet/ccc?key=0AgsTsRYqkaypdFRPaDY0ZDFmZEZfN0tkT04yU0oxMVE&usp=sharing#gid=0

 Templates can be found in the views folder and static files in static folder.
 All controllers end with the name Handler.py